DitroniX/IPEM-NBIoT-ESP32C5-ATM90E36-SIM7000G-GPRS-IoT-Mains-Power-Energy-Monitor/README.md

 ## Updates

+-   26-05-04 - Proto Production boards stage, in preperation for the Manufacture in June 2026.
 -   26-04-22 - SIM7000G changed to SIM7070G.
 This provides full compatibility but with improved specification.
 -   26-04-18 - Target Manufacture June 2026
 -   26-04-18 - Project Information Review